Skip to main content

 utils

-The utils command enables the ability to perform Checkmarx One utility functions.
+The utils command is used for performing various Checkmarx One utility functions.

 Usage